-Ken Lidden, RYT, PRYT
+Ken Lidden, RYT, PRYT, C-IAYT

 Ken is a resident of Topsfield and a Registered Yoga Teacher with Yoga Alliance and a certified Phoenix Rising Yoga Therapy Practitioner.
 He is an Australian who has completed the International Yoga Teachers’ Association 500 plus hour 12 month Training Program, and is still a member of that organization.
 As a certified Phoenix Rising Yoga Therapy Practitioner, he completed their 650 hour Training Program commuting from Australia to the USA.
 During his time teaching in Australia, he attended many workshops and sat at the feet of many qualified practitioners and yoga teachers.
 Ken looks forward to developing ABT Yoga and continuing his ongoing commitment to his own practice.
 As part of that commitment to Yoga as

 Donna Larkin, RYT